Perfect Lemon Rosemary Roast Potatoes

 Frequently asked questions

-These roast potatoes will keep in the fridge for 2 to 3 days if well wrapped.
-Do not leave them unwrapped as they will dry out.
+If well wrapped, these roast potatoes will keep in the fridge for 2 to 3 days.
+Do not leave them unwrapped, as they will dry out.

-If you roast baby potatoes without partially boiling they may become tough on the outside while still cooking on the inside.
-The boiling reduces the cooking time and gives a nice crisp rather than tough outside.
+If you roast baby potatoes without partially boiling them, they may become tough on the outside while still cooking on the inside.
+Boiling reduces cooking time and gives a nice crisp rather than a tough exterior.

-Usually, medium-sized potatoes would need about 10 minutes.
-These baby roast potatoes would take about 6 to 7 minutes.
+Usually, medium-sized potatoes need about 10 minutes.
+These baby roast potatoes take about 6 to 7 minutes.
 The best guide, of course, is to do a fork test.
-You want them soft but not mush.
-Remember these will cook even while baking.
+You want them soft but not mushy.
+Remember that these will cook even while baking.

 Roast Potatoes(Rosemary and Lemon)